A RUDN University student is working on a project for an online platform for personalized learning for schoolchildren.

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.

-Financial news: 06.11.2025, 12-34 (Moscow time) the values of the upper limit of the price corridor and the range for assessing market risks for security RU000A0JRJB8 (WHSD 01) were changed.
+Financial news: 12.01.2026, 11-01 the values of the lower limit of the repo price corridor, the carry rate and the range of interest rate risk assessment for the OZPH (iOzonPharm) security were changed.

 Translation.
 Region: Russian Federation –